wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/getting-started-identity/includes/7-exercise-topology-options.md

 Open your command prompt, navigate to a directory where you want to save your work, create a new folder, and change directory into that folder.

-Execute the following command to create a new Node.js application:
+Execute the following command to create a new ASP.NET Core MVC web application:

 ```shell
 dotnet new mvc --auth SingleOrg